8 Project Management Trends in 2025 – Where Are We Headed?

 If you have too few suitable staff members with similar knowledge whom you can deploy at the same time, this will lead to resource conflicts.
 The closer the skills of the available staff members are to each other, the easier it will be to assign them.
 This will automatically reduce conflicts.

 Yet, this will only work if you really share the knowledge.
-Hence, it is not the actual number of people that is the problem but the bottlenecks for certain skills.
+Hence, the actual number of people is not the problem but the bottlenecks for certain skills.

 You may be faster on your own in the short term.
 In the long term, however, you will get further together.
 In agile environments, this mindset is the norm.
 Yet, for many established traditional organizational structures, this kind of rethinking will be a major challenge.